GHOSTLY NEWSFLASH ༼ つ ╹ ╹ ༽つ

 About the overseer

 Hello!
-My name is Lance, currently nearing the end of my PhD at the Faculty of Education, University of Cambridge.
+I’m Lance, finalising my PhD at Cambridge’s Faculty of Education and soon to start as a research associate at Falmouth University’s Centre for Blended Realities.
 Being a proponent of perspectives on the uncanny, the enduring influence of the past, and the exploration of societal anxieties and desires, I invest time in crafting a phantasmagoria of articles examining their relevance across different domains.
 At logy-haunto jotter, I curate my collection of writings on hauntology and the lens of monster culture.

 I decided to start this blog during the interim period between completing my thesis and the subsequent stages of proofreading, typesetting, and revisions.
 This idea has been brewing for quite some time, especially since I’ve been invited to contribute to other blogs multiple times during my PhD journey.
 Taking inspiration from Amy Kind’s The Junkyard and students of sociology based in India’s Doing Sociology, I’ve made this exciting decision to create a blog that blends academic and non-academic content, centred around hauntology and its related viewpoints.